-CO2 has always been a major influence on the Earth’s temperatures but just as important were the intensity of the sun; the position of continents (continental drift); the paths of ocean currents; and the tilting and wobbling of the Earth (Milankovitch cycles).
-All of these factors have been changing with different effects on our climate throughout the deep past.
-Sometimes it was CO2 that was a major contributor to the Earth’s warmth; sometimes it was the other influences just mentioned.
+In the deep past, hundreds of millions of years ago, CO2 had always had an effect on the Earth’s temperatures but, just as important, was the intensity of the sun; the position of continents (continental drift); the paths of ocean currents; and the tilting and wobbling of the Earth as well as its distance from the sun (Milankovitch cycles).
+All of these factors were always changing with different effects on our climate throughout the deep past.
+Sometimes it was CO2 that was a major contributor to the Earth’s climate.
+Sometimes it was the other influences just mentioned.

 CO2 and the Big Picture